decretist/Dissertation/Conclusion/conclusion.markdown

 that Gratian 0 developed them alongside the earliest group readings.

-The fact that that the case statements were written by a single author whose words appear nowehere else in the *Decretum*, that their existence implies use by a reading or study group, and that almost no changes were made to their text during the stages of the development of the *Decretum* into which we have visibility, all suggest to me that the process start quite early, likely in the 1120s.
+The fact that that the case statements were written by a single author whose words appear nowhere else in the *Decretum*, that their existence implies use by a reading or study group, and that almost no changes were made to their text during the stages of the development of the *Decretum* into which we have visibility, all suggest to me that the process start quite early, likely in the 1120s and that the collection of *dicta* as a whole therefore grew to its classical form over several decades.

 <!--